roffe/eznetes/README.md

 The goal of this project is to provide all the manuall steps needed to start a kubernetes cluster in a semi automated fashion.

-*All code shall to furthest extent possible be kept in SHELLSCRIPT & YAML for maximal readability by as many people as possible!*
+_*I pledge to the furthest extent possible to keep all code & manifest in SHELLSCRIPT & YAML for maximal readability by as many people as possible*_

 Original idea and alot of code inspiration / snippets comes from https://github.com/coreos/coreos-kubernetes and has thus inherited it's license